Can You Keep Your House Or Car After Filing For Bankruptcy?

 In Virginia, the law allows for a variety of bankruptcy “exemptions” and with the help of an experienced personal bankruptcy attorney, you may be able to keep your house and car.
-At the Law Office of Deborah N. Arthur, we work with everyday people just like you to help them get the fresh start they deserve.
+At the Law Office of Rebecca L. Evans, we work with everyday people just like you to help them get the fresh start they deserve.
 We won’t judge you, criticize you or talk down to you — we have your best interest in mind and work with the sole purpose of helping you make your life better.

 How Can I Keep My Car In Chapter 7 Virginia Bankruptcy?

 Most individuals and couples utilize Chapter 7 bankruptcy as a way to wipe out excessive debt and retain certain property.
 Virginia, like other states, has a defined list of property that’s exempt and maximum dollar amounts for that property.
 In many cases, automobiles enjoy an exemption of up to $6,000 in equity.
 If you and your spouse file a joint bankruptcy, you may be able to double the dollar values on some exemptions.

 Automobiles occupy a somewhat unique place in a bankruptcy filing.
 While a vehicle worth less than $6,000 may be set aside, higher valued automobiles with existing loans can open the door to some legal opportunities.
 For example, if you took out a car loan and have $7,000 of equity in the property, the vehicle may still be under water.
 In other words, it may not be able to be liquidated to effectively pay creditors.
 If you can afford to pay the loan, however, you may be able to avoid repossession and hold on to the car under certain circumstances by filing a reaffirmation agreement.